tbarbette/xchange/README.md

     output_push_batch(0, batch); //Process the packet (call Click's next element) }
 ```

-One will notice this function has no loop.
-Indeed everything to be done "per-packet" is pushed in the driver with xchg functions.
-Moreover, LTO will actually "inline" the xchg call to a very specific binary tailored to the application.
+This function does not have any loop, as everything to be done "per-packet" is pushed in the driver with xchg functions.
+Moreover, LTO will eventually "inline" the xchg call to a very specific binary tailored for the application.

-The transmit path is more or less the same, just that instead of telling the driver how to *write* metadata, one needs to tell how to *read* metadata.
+The transmit path is more or less the same, but instead of telling the driver how to *write* the metadata, it provides the way to *read* it.

 ## Getting Help